jaylaprade/createLab/README.md

 -  Push the initial template to the BitBuck repo

-Please make sure the following is installed: git bitbucket-cli
+Please make sure the following is installed:
+-git
+-bitbucket-cli

-You should be able to install the above with: apt-get install git or yum install git and pip install bitbucket-cli
+You should be able to install the above with:
+-  apt-get install git
+or
+-  yum install git
+and
+-  pip install bitbucket-cli

 The script has a few problems:
 -  Little to no error checking